 We have had many parents book in themselves after they have seen the happy treatment of their kids!!
 We have all heard stories of horror dentist visits….we’re happy if you use your kids as guinea pigs before you trust us.
 Those days of fear and pain truly are ancient history at Kawana Dental.

 Whatever your problem, you can comfortably have cosmetic dentistry, fillings, inlays/onlays, crowns, bridges, implants, root canal therapy, extractions, jaw/TMJ treatment, whitening, bad breath treatment and snoring/sleep apnoea treatment.
 We will show you how to avoid “getting long in the tooth” i.e periodontal disease and have fresh breath(see hygiene services)

 Below are some suggestions for maintaining good oral health, as well as your baby’s health and safety, before, during, and after your pregnancy.

-- Before you get pregnant: Make a dental appointment before getting pregnant (if possible).
+Before you get pregnant: Make a dental appointment before getting pregnant (if possible).
 In this way, your teeth can be professionally cleaned, your gum tissue can be carefully examined, and any oral health problems identified can be treated in advance of your pregnancy.

-- While you are pregnant: Tell your dentist (and doctor) if you know you are pregnant or are planning to become pregnant.
+While you are pregnant: Tell your dentist (and doctor) if you know you are pregnant or are planning to become pregnant.
 This will help your health care providers plan for any treatments or procedures.
 It’s always best to complete any major dental treatment prior to pregnancy.
 Routine dental care, on the other hand, can be received during the second trimester.
 As a precautionary measure, dental treatments during the first trimester and second half of the third trimester should be avoided as much as possible.
 These are critical times in the baby’s growth and development and it’s simply wise to avoid exposing the mother to procedures that could in any way “influence” the baby’s growth and development.
 All elective dental procedures should be postponed until after the delivery.

-If you experienced any gum problems (including pregnancy gingivitis or a pregnancy tumor) during your pregnancy, see your dentist soon after delivery to have your entire mouth examined and your periodontal health evaluated.
+After you have had your baby: If you experienced any gum problems (including pregnancy gingivitis or a small growth in your gums known as an epulis) during your pregnancy, see your dentist soon after delivery to have your entire mouth examined and your periodontal health evaluated.